 Focus on what you are gaining, not what you are losing.
 Here are some tips to help you with this:

-- In place of that after-work drink, use a juicer to come up with some speciality fruit and vegetable juices and smoothies.
+- Replace with healthier beverages.
+In place of that after-work drink, use a juicer to come up with some speciality fruit and vegetable juices and smoothies.
 Don’t have a quality juicer?
 The money you’ll save from not drinking will easily finance this.

-- Take advantage of waking up not feeling seedy on a weekend as a chance to get out for some early morning activity.
+- Get outside and get moving.
+Take advantage of waking up not feeling seedy on a weekend as a chance to get out for some early morning activity.
 Checking out the weekend farmers’ markets would be the perfect way to stock up on healthy food for the week.

-- Social situations involving alcohol may be hard to avoid, but if you have any control over the plans, suggest other places to meet up with friends that don’t normally involve alcohol, such as weekend brunch.
+- Think outside the box.
+Social situations involving alcohol may be hard to avoid, but if you have any control over the plans, suggest other places to meet up with friends that don’t normally involve alcohol, such as weekend brunch.

-- Don’t do it alone.
-Friendly support and a small dose of competition is a great motivational tonic, so team up with someone else doing the FebFast.
+- Team up.
+Don’t do it alone.
+Friendly support and a small dose of competition is a great motivational tonic, so team up with someone else.